awslabs/duvet/design/duplicates/decisions.md

 | `exception` | none — a declaration of absence has nothing to execute or prove | unique, always |
 | `implication` | none **today** | unique **today**; see below |

+**Implication was the arm-wrestle in this table.** Two readings were debated:

+### Option A: Intrinsically unique, like `exception`

+- Con: it mistakes the type.
+An exception's position is incidental (a declaration of absence); an implication's position is the claim ("*this artifact* is correct by construction").
+  Structurally it patterns with `implementation`, not `exception`.

+### Option B: Unique today, contingent on future evidence

-**Implication is its own animal.** An exception's position is incidental; an implication's position is the claim ("*this artifact* is correct by construction").
-Structurally it patterns with `implementation`, not with `exception`.
-What forces uniqueness today is the evidence question: implications carry no checkable obligation, and the proof-world answer (self-discharging implications, where a verifier's elaboration is the implication's own evidence) was deliberately deferred in the witness design ("Option B: self-discharging implications" — nobody can state the discharge obligation precisely yet).
-Runtime execution of an implication's position is evidence about the wrong property: it shows liveness, not construction.
+What forces uniqueness today is the evidence question, not the type's nature: implications carry no checkable obligation, and the proof-world answer (self-discharging implications, where a verifier's elaboration is the implication's own evidence) was deliberately deferred in the witness design ("nobody can state the discharge obligation precisely yet").
+Runtime execution of an implication's position was considered as interim evidence and
+rejected: it is evidence about the wrong property — liveness, not construction.

-**Decision:** unique today; revisit as a rider on the self-discharging-implications feature, which owns its own decision document.
+### Decision: Option B — unique today; revisit as a rider on the self-discharging-implications feature, which owns its own decision document.

 ---